rivernews/appl-tracky-spa/README.md

 # Appl Tracky

-Okay, Appl Tracky, I admit that this is never the most creative name.
+Okay, Appl Tracky, I admit it's never the most creative name.
 It's more of an alias used during development.
 I'm sure we can figure out a cool, clever and design-ish app name.
 Before that, let's be patient and stick to `appl tracky` (after all, all the infrastructures e.g. load balancer, cluster, even subdomain, are either prefixed or suffixed after that ... ah-oh, damn!).

 ## What it does

+Appl Tracky is a job application tracker that aims to replace your convoluted, messy spreadsheet workflow.
 It's common to use a spreadsheet to keep track of jobs you applied or want to apply for.
 It turns out, however, those small cells can only store text and are hard to scale.
-If you want to do anything beyond, things will soon get convoluted.
 This app is designed to solve this problem - make the tracking easier, faster and more reliable.
-It's a job application tracker that aims to replace spreadsheet.

 ## Tech stack